bitshares/bitshares-core/libraries/README.md

 # BitShares Libraries

-The libraries are the core of the project and defines everything where applications can build on top.
+The libraries are the core of the project and define everything where applications can build on top.

 A **graphene** blockchain software will use the `app` library to define what the application will do, what services it will offer.
-The blockchain is defined by the `chain` library and include all the objects, types, operations, protocols that builds current consensus blockchain.
+The blockchain is defined by the `chain` library and includes all the objects, types, operations, protocols that build current consensus blockchain.
 The lowest level in memory database of Bitshares is developed at the `db` library.
 The `fc` is a helper module broadly used in the libraries code, `egenesis` will help with the genesis file, `plugins` will be loaded optionally to the application.
 Wallet software like the cli_wallet will benefit from the `wallet` library.

 Code in libraries is the most important part of **bitshares-core** project and it is maintained by the Bitshares Core Team and contributors.
 # Available Libraries